Vittore Bocchetta: In Argentina and Venezuela (1949–1958)

 He left Italy for Argentina in January 1949 as a correspondent for Verona's newspaper L'Arena.
 In Buenos Aires he applied for a teaching position at the university there, but his credentials were not accepted.
 He was forced to accept a job in a ceramics factory, where he realized his talent in sculpture.
 His sculptures were exhibited for the first time in Quilmes (Buenos Aires) in 1952.
 He was awarded for Mother Earth, a project for a monument that he actually developed 20 years later in Chicago.
 His ceramic miniatures were exhibited and sold at Harrods Buenos Aires as collector's items.
-The unstable political climate prompted by the Perón regime forced him to close his own ceramics factory he had bought in Buenos Aires.
+The unstable political climate of Argentina under the government of Juan Perón forced him to close his own ceramics factory he had bought in Buenos Aires.
 He left Argentina in 1954.

-He went to Caracas, Venezuela, where he earned a living by teaching Latin, painting murals and creating maquettes, sketches, and projects that have since been realized as elements of the Paseo de los Illustres, a memorial park in Caracas, where the political and social climate was also unfavorable under the dictatorship of Pérez Jiménez.
+He went to Caracas, Venezuela, where he earned a living by teaching Latin, painting murals and creating maquettes, sketches, and projects that have since been realized as elements of the Paseo de los Illustres, a memorial park in Caracas, where the political and social climate was also unfavorable under the dictatorship of Marcos Pérez Jiménez.
 During a stay in the United States he learned of the coup in Venezuela in January 1958 and decided not to return to Caracas, abandoning all his works.